-Natural chemicals tend to exfoliate in a much more uniform way.
+Natural chemical exfoliants (like AHA's) tend to exfoliate in a much more uniform way.
 On top of that, Alpha Hydroxy Acids also act as antioxidants, which stimulate the skin’s natural repair mechanisms and collagen production, helping to keep your protective lipid barrier strong.

 How often should I exfoliate sensitive skin?